-This year marks the 90th running of the Radnor Hunt Races scheduled for Saturday, May 16, 2020.
-Held on the grounds of the Radnor Hunt in Willistown Township, Chester County, an estimated crowd of 20,000 is expected.
+This year marks the 90th running of the Radnor Hunt Races scheduled for Saturday, May 15, 2021, held on the grounds of the Radnor Hunt in Willistown Township, Chester County.
 The National Hunt Cup and the Radnor Hunt Cup headline the day's six races.

 The Radnor Hunt, founded in 1883, is the oldest foxhunt in the United States, recognized by the Masters of Foxhounds Association of America.
 The first Radnor Hunt Races was held in 1928 at Chesterbrook, PA, the former estate of A.J.
 Cassatt.